 Every once in a while I’ll be scrolling through Facebook or Pinterest and I can’t help but notice the cheesiest recipes.
 And I don’t mean cheesy in the literal sense!
 I suppose the better word is “gimmicky”.
 You know what I mean – the “buffalo chicken” this and the “mac and cheese” that.
 Don’t even get me started on all the avocado toasts with “Everything but the Bagel” seasoning.
 I usually just scroll right past most of them, but for some reason “Egg Roll in a Bowl” stopped me.
 Of course most of these recipes contain a hefty amount of soy or sugar, so I wanted to take the idea and make it a little more healthy and migraine-friendly by eliminating the soy sauce and other fermented ingredients.

 For those who want to avoid coconut and soy, I came across this recipe from Petite Allergy Treats for a substitute that has molasses instead – 2 cups broth, 2 tsp blackstrap molasses, 1 garlic clove smashed, 1/2 tsp salt, and 1/2 tsp white vinegar.
 Simmer all ingredients, uncovered, for 15 minutes until slightly reduced.

-As for the egg roll wrappers, I found this in the frozen food section of my grocery store and allowed them to defrost at room temperature for about 30 minutes.
-The ingredients for these are usually safe, but do a double check before you buy.
+As for the wonton chips, I found these in the frozen food section of my grocery store, and allowed them to defrost at room temperature for about 30 minutes.
+The ingredients for these are usually migraine-friendly, but do a double check before you buy.
 Tortillas are an easy substitute in a pinch.
 You can brush them with olive oil and put them in the oven at 400 degrees to toast them the same way.
 You could even use these like chips and put the filling on top to make Egg Roll Bowl Nachos!
 Now THAT’s a Pinterest recipe, right?!

 A simple, delicious, and easy migraine friendly weeknight meal you can put together in under 20 minutes.
-Safe sriracha sauce can be found here from Yellowbird.
+This soy-free meal can be made paleo, Whole30, and gluten free.

 - 2 tsp fresh ginger, peeled and minced

-- 1 package Trader Joe's pre-shredded cabbage and carrot slaw *
+- 1 9oz package pre-shredded cabbage and carrot slaw *

 - 3-4 green onions, chopped

 Make sure your egg roll wrappers are defrosted before you begin this recipe.
 I forgot and ending up pulling them apart in pieces...but it was still good!
-Preheat the oven to 400 degrees.
-Cut your wrappers or tortillas into roughly 1/2" x 3" pieces, place them on a baking sheet, and brush them with a little olive oil.
+Preheat the oven to 400 degrees F. Cut your wrappers or tortillas into roughly 1/2" x 3" pieces, place them on a baking sheet, and brush them with a little olive oil.
 I used about 3 wrappers total, but you can make more or less as you'd like.
 You can also cook them full size as wonton "chips".
 Bake them in the oven for about 5 minutes until golden brown, but watch carefully.

-In a large pan, heat 1 tbsp of olive oil or ghee over medium-high heat.
+In a large pan, heat 1 tbsp of oil over medium-high heat.
 Add raw meat and cook for about 4-5 minutes until no pink remains, breaking up with a wooden spoon.
 If there's any excess juice in the pan, drain or pat with a paper towel.

 Turn heat to medium and add garlic and ginger, cooking for about a minute, stirring often.
-Add cabbage slaw mix and most of the green onions (save a bit for garnigh) and cook for around 3 minutes until soft.
-Then add broth, coconut aminos (or soy sub), and sesame oil, stirring to combine everything.
+Add cabbage slaw mix and most of the green onions (save a bit for garnigh) and cook for around 3 minutes until softened.
+Then add broth, coconut aminos (or soy substitute), and sesame oil, stirring to combine everything.